MrPowers/datafusion-book/src/quickstart.md

 Let's create a small DataFrame and then run some queries with both APIs.

-Start by creating a DataFrame with four rows of data and columns `a` and `b`.
+Start by creating a DataFrame with four rows of data and two columns: `a` and `b`.

 ```python
 from datafusion import SessionContext